 Fire on the Spot?
 No

-Though you may prefer that employees not talk about their wages, you can’t stop them from doing so.
+Although you would prefer that employees not talk about their wages, you can’t stop them from doing so.
 The National Labor Relations Act (NLRA) gives employees the right to discuss hours, pay and working conditions.
-In fact, such discussions, even on social media such as Facebook, are a form of “protected concerted activity.”
+In fact, such discussions, even on social media, are a form of “protected concerted activity.”

 Complaining about Discrimination or Harassment